PerfectlySoft/PerfectDocs/guide/StORM-Update.md

 # Updating Rows with StORM

-In a similar way to StORM's `.insert` methods, you can use `.update` methods to specificy updates directly.
+In a way similar to StORM's `.insert` methods, you can use `.update` methods to specify updates directly.

 The two forms of `.update` available are: